micahhsu/micahhsu.github.io/_projects/5dof-arm/index.md

 main-image: /thumbnail.png
 ---

-I built a 5 degree of freedom robotic arm for [SC Robotics](https://saddlebackcollegerobotics.com/), my college mars rover team, competing in the [University Rover Challenge](https://urc.marssociety.org/home).
+In 2023, I built a 5 degree of freedom robotic arm for [SC Robotics](https://saddlebackcollegerobotics.com/), my college mars rover team, competing in the [University Rover Challenge](https://urc.marssociety.org/home).
 The design was based on a previous generation arm, but I revised the structure and designed a brand new end effector.

 First, a video (0:45 for the arm):